-- Member States shall provide that personal data transmitted or made available by the competent authority of another Member State may be transferred to third States or international bodies or organisations established by international agreements or declared as an international body only if - (a) it is necessary for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, - (b) the receiving authority in the third State or receiving international body or organisation is responsible for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties,

-- (c) the Member State from which the data were obtained has given its consent to transfer in compliance with its national law, and - (d) the third State or international body concerned ensures an adequate level of protection for the intended data processing. - 2.
-Transfer without prior consent in accordance with paragraph 1, point c, shall be permissible only if transfer of the data is essential for the prevention of an immediate and serious threat to public security of a Member State or a third State or to essential interests of a Member State and the prior consent cannot be obtained in good time.
-The authority responsible for giving consent shall be informed without delay. - 3.
-By way of derogation from paragraph 1, point d, personal data may be transferred if - (a) the national law of the Member State transferring the data so provides for it because of - i. legitimate specific interests of the data subject, or - ii. legitimate prevailing interests, especially important public interests, or - (b) the third State or receiving international body or organisation provides safeguards which are deemed adequate by the Member State concerned according to its national law.
+- Member States shall provide that personal data transmitted or made available by the competent authority of another Member State may be transferred to third States or international bodies or organisations established by international agreements or declared as an international body only if - (a) it is necessary for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, - (b) the receiving authority in the third State or receiving international body or organisation is responsible for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, - (c) the Member State from which the data were obtained has given its consent to transfer in compliance with its national law, and - (d) the third State or international body concerned ensures an adequate level of protection for the intended data processing. - 2.
+Transfer without prior consent in accordance with paragraph 1, point c, shall be permissible only if transfer of the data is essential for the prevention of an immediate and serious threat to public security and the prior consent cannot be obtained in good time.
+The authority responsible for giving consent must be informed without delay.